aaronrothschild/jira-docs/docs/_doc/index.md

 ---

-Welcome to JIRADocs.
-This landing page is an example of how you can use a card view to present segments of your documentation.
-You can customise the icon fonts based on your needs.
+This plugin supports a two-way integration between Mattermost and Atlassian Jira.

+This plugin supports Jira Core and Jira Software products, for Server, Data Center and Cloud platforms.
+It has been tested with versions 7 and 8.

 <div class="cta-container">

-[*&nbsp;*{: .fa .fa-cloud-download} Download NowPlugin][LASTRELEASE]{: .btn .btn-primary .btn-cta}
+[*&nbsp;*{: .fa .fa-cloud-download} Download Plugin][LASTRELEASE]{: .btn .btn-primary .btn-cta}
-[*&nbsp;*{: .fa .fa-github} Use in GitHub Pages][GHPAGES]{: .btn .btn-green .btn-primary .btn-cta}
+[*&nbsp;*{: .fa .fa-github} See in GitHub Pages][GHPAGES]{: .btn .btn-green .btn-primary .btn-cta}

 </div>